-- Falcon Australia received A\$20 million cash from the Farminees. - Origin was appointed operator. - Farminees to carry Falcon Australia in a nine well exploration and appraisal programme between 2014 and 2018 inclusive, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - 1 hydraulic fracture stimulated vertical exploration well and core study; - o 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - o 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests.

-- Drilling/testing specifically planned to take the project towards commerciality.
-Falcon Australia retained a 30% interest in the Permits. - Farminees to pay for the full cost of completing the first five wells estimated at A\$64 million, and to fund any cost overruns. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic data collection with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest. - Farminees may reduce or surrender their interests back to Falcon Australia only after: - The drilling of the first five wells; or - The drilling and testing of the subsequent two horizontally fracture stimulated wells.
+- Farminees to carry Falcon Australia in a nine well exploration and appraisal programme between 2014 and 2018 inclusive, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - o 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - o 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
+Falcon Australia retained a 30% interest in the Permits. - Farminees to pay for the full cost of completing the first five wells estimated at A\$64 million, and to fund any cost overruns. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic data collection with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest. - Farminees may reduce or surrender their interests back to Falcon Australia only after: - o The drilling of the first five wells; or - The drilling and testing of the subsequent two horizontally fracture stimulated wells.